Areas of Expertise

 Michael E. Brown is a Professor of International Affairs and Political Science at George Washington University’s Elliott School of International Affairs.
 He was Dean of the Elliott School from 2005 to 2015.

 Professor Brown is the author of Flying Blind: The Politics of the U.S. Strategic Bomber Program, which won the Edgar Furniss National Security Book Award.
-He is the editor or co-editor of 22 books, including: Ethnic Conflict and International Security; Grave New World: Security Challenges in the 21st Century and Going Nuclear: Nuclear Proliferation and International Security in the 21st Century.
-His research interests include: regional security in Asia, Europe, and the Middle East; U.S. foreign policy and U.S. grand strategy; global trends and global governance; and gender equality.
+He is the editor or co-editor of 23 books, including: The Gender and Security Agenda: Strategies for the 21 st Century; Grave New World: Security Challenges in the 21st Century; and Ethnic Conflict and International Security.
+His research interests include: global trends and global governance; gender and security issues; regional security; U.S. foreign policy and U.S. grand strategy.

 Great power politics, US-Asian relations, US-European relations, gender equality